thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

     @Html.Kendo().TabStrip().Name("detailLinesTabStrip").Deferred()

 To setup the [Kendo TabStrip](http://demos.kendoui.com/web/tabstrip/index.html) we first have to write some basic HTML markup that tells the tabstrip what its tabs are and what content goes into each tab.
-To do this we declare a &lt;ul&gt; as the first child element of the &lt;div&gt; that we would like to be a tabstrip.
+To do this we declare a `<ul>` as the first child element of the `<div>` that we would like to be a tabstrip.

     <ul>
         <li class="k-state-active">Details</li>